Thābit ibn Qurra: Biography

+In Baghdad, Thābit is credited by Ibn al-Nadim's Fihrist with having "founded the leadership" (ri'āsa) of the pagans in the city and in the presence of the caliphs, after which the community achieved lasting recognition, standing, and prestige at court.
+He is reported to have continued to regard himself as protector of his coreligionists at Harran, interceding with the caliph on their behalf.
+According to the Syriac historian Bar Hebraeus, Thābit defended his ancestral religion in explicitly proud terms, declaring, "We are the heirs and transmitters of ḥanpūthā."
+Green suggests Thābit may have chosen this Syriac term, cognate with the Arabic ḥanīf, deliberately for its Qur'anic association with Abraham, linking the Harranian Sabians to the same original monotheistic faith the Qur'an attributes to the first ḥanīf.

 Thābit and his pupils lived in the midst of the most intellectually vibrant, and probably the largest, city of the time, Baghdad.
 Thābit came to Baghdad in the first place to work for the Banū Mūsā becoming a part of their circle and helping them translate Greek mathematical texts.
 What is unknown is how Banū Mūsā and Thābit occupied himself with mathematics, astronomy, astrology, magic, mechanics, medicine, and philosophy.
 Later in his life, Thābit's patron was the Abbasid Caliph al-Mu'tadid (reigned 892-902), whom he became a court astronomer for.
 Thābit became the Caliph's personal friend and courtier.
 Thābit died in Baghdad in 901.
 His son, Sinan ibn Thabit and grandson, Ibrahim ibn Sinan would also make contributions to the medicine and science.
 By the end of his life, Thābit had managed to write 150 works on mathematics, astronomy, and medicine.
 With all the work done by Thābit, most of his work has not lasted time.
 There are less than a dozen works by him that have survived.